 WARNING: Never place, or allow a child to place, the shoulder belt under a child's arm or behind the back because it reduces the protection for the upper part of the body and may increase the risk of injury or death in a crash.

-WARNING: Do not leave children or pets unattended in your vehicle.
+WARNING: To avoid risk of injury, do not leave children or pets unattended in your vehicle.